Latency in EtherCAT Servo Drives

 However, this article tries to cover the topic with a general vision on specific EtherCAT systems, so let's see what improvement can be done on every element.

-Latency contributor
+Latency contributor | Improvement |

-The first step is to remove any unnecessary process that consumes time in the middle of the control loop chain.
+The processing time of every element inside the control loop chain. | The first step is to remove any unnecessary process that consumes time in the middle of the control loop chain.
 This process must be executed at the end of a network cycle.
+Secondly, there are two main strategies to decrease the processing time:

-It is assumed that all the involved processes are optimized.
+It is assumed that all the involved processes are optimized. |

-The network protocol itself could be one of the most relevant elements that increase the latency.
+The network communication protocol | The network protocol itself could be one of the most relevant elements that increase the latency.
 Solutions that require multiple messages per data could add extra network cycles.
 On the other hand, full-duplex solutions usually add by default 2 network cycles.
+This is the case of EtherCAT.
+Due to the message processing "on the fly", by default, the minimum latency of any slave in an EtherCAT network is 2 cycles.
+This point could seem a drawback of the EtherCAT network, but this strategy allows keeping a very low latency at higher update rates when the number of network nodes increases. |

-There are protocols extremely fast for point to point solutions that become worse for every new node that is added in the network.
+The number of devices in the same network | There are protocols extremely fast for point to point solutions that become worse for every new node that is added in the network.
 One clear example is a protocol based on a single SPI interface with 2 nodes.
 SPI is a master-slave protocol where the master requires to initiate the transmission of a message.
 If two nodes are connected to the same interface, it means that the master needs to initiate two transmissions to obtain the data of the two devices.
 In comparison with a point to point SPI connection, in this case, the total update rate of the network will be less than half of the update rate with a single device.
+On the other hand, EtherCAT uses a daisy-chain topology and uses a single message per cycle for the whole network.
+Therefore the latency keeps constant and the update rate is only affected by the propagation time.
+Following the SPI example, if an EtherCAT network increases the number of nodes from 1 to 2, the resulting update rate remains practically constant. |

 Conclusion